nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Q**: A position has been filled, what do I do with the position created in the app?<br>
 **A**: You can either mark the position as not open, or delete the position from HireLah according to your requirement and preference.

-**Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HireLah home folder.